tibonto/ImProvit/README.md

 # ImProvit
-Instance of ImProvit to be used in VoCAL.
+Instance of ImProvit to be used in VoCOL.